Loxford School

 Loxford School, formerly Loxford School of Science and Technology, is a mixed all-through school with academy status in the Ilford area of the London Borough of Redbridge, England.
 The secondary school has more than 3000 students aged from 11 to 18 years, and a primary school is connected to it.
 The school is a part of the Loxford School Trust which consists of 6 other academies.

 Criticism

-In February 2010, Loxford gained attention due to the anti-semitic views of some of the school's Muslim students.
+In February 2010, Loxford gained attention due to the antisemitic views of some of the school's Muslim students.
 A student whose name has been left undisclosed was probed by the police for creating a Facebook group in order for them and their friends to express their hatred of Jewish people.
 This Facebook group gained over 500 members in two weeks and discussions in the group included accounts of the students engaging in anti-semitic behaviour, including assault.
 Commenters to the Facebook group frequently mentioned jihad and used Quranic justifications for their beliefs.

 In May 2019, after a picture depicting children of the school praying outside circulated online, the school was criticised for not having faith spaces for the children to pray in.
-The school is in the London Borough of Redbridge which has a large Muslim community.
+The school is in the London Borough of Redbridge, which has a large Muslim community.